The Story of Jimi Hendrix’s Arrest in Sweden

 Sometime around 4AM on Jan.
 4, a guest staying on the floor below complained to the hotel’s night receptionist about a disturbance in the room above, and when he let himself into the room, he discovered Hendrix lying on the bed in a pool of blood, with the room in devastation after a violent rampage.
 The guitarist had broken the window and injured his hand while wrecking the room in an apparent drug-and-booze filled fury, and he was arrested and transported to the hospital for treatment after police were called to the scene.

-Sadly, it was not to be the guitarist’s only trouble because of alcohol and drugs.
-Friends of Hendrix have often recalled that the normally peaceful musician was apt to become violently angry if he drank, including one incident in which a girlfriend reportedly had to have stitches after Hendrix struck her above the eye with a bottle in a drunken rage.
-In 1969 Hendrix faced charges of drug possession after Canadian customs agents found heroin and hashish in his luggage, though he later beat those charges.
+This wouldn’t be Hendrix’s only trouble because of alcohol and drugs.
+Friends have often recalled that the normally peaceful musician became violently angry if he drank.
+There was even an incident in which a girlfriend reportedly had to have stitches after Hendrix struck her above the eye with a bottle in a drunken rage.
+In 1969, he faced charges of drug possession after Canadian customs agents found heroin and hashish in his luggage, charges that he later beat.

 See Jimi Hendrix and Other Rockers in the Top 100 Albums of the ’60s